 Guiding criteria for surgical treatment revolves around BMI with a 40 being a reasonable cutoff.
-Below a BMI of 40, patients will usually need additional comorbidities in order to go forward with surgical management which include: severe diabetes, sleep apnea and osteoarthritis.
+Below a BMI of 40, patients will usually need additional comorbidities in order to go forward with surgical management which includes: severe diabetes, sleep apnea, and osteoarthritis.

 It is important to not forget that this is surgery and there are many risks that can be associated with surgical intervention for obesity.
 Surgery should not be considered first-line treatment.